StefanRichterHuber/Thermobeacon-server/README.md

 | 12-15 | max temp time (s) |
 | 16-17 | min temp (divide by 16 to get actual temperature in °C. If value is greater than 4000, substract by 4096 to get negative temperatures)|
 | 18-21 | min temp time (s) |

+Home Assistant auto-discovery is implemented by sending the corresponding MQTT [Discovery Messages](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) at program startup for humidity, temperature and battery level using the hard-coded config topics: `homeassistant/sensor/thermobeacon/[device_mac with : replaced with _]_[temperature|humidity|battery]/config`.
+The state topic in the config references the configured topic for the device (e.g `ThermoBeacon/[device name]`).
+The server does not check if the configured device is reachable before announcing it to Home Assistant.